More HDB rental flats for families awaiting BTO completion; new income ceiling for applicants

 "The increased supply of flats will better support families in need of temporary housing, while they await the completion of their new BTO flats," said HDB.

-Since 2020, the demand for interim rental housing from families awaiting their BTO flats has increased significantly, said HDB.
+Since 2020, the demand for interim rental housing from families awaiting their BTO flats has increased significantly, added HDB.
 Applications almost doubled to 2,350 in 2020, compared to 1,370 in the previous year.

 To better support flat buyers affected by construction delays, HDB said it will increase the supply of flats for rental under the PPHS.